Creating a Society Where People Can Live with Security through Sustainable Investments and Financing

 Efforts for Sustainable Investment and Financing

-At Tokio Marine Group, Tokio Marine Asset Management and Tokio Marine & Nichido are taking the leading role in promoting sustainable investment and financing.
+At Tokio Marine Group, Tokio Marine Nichido, Tokio Marine Asset Management and Tokio Marine Capital are taking the leading role in sustainable investment and financing.

 Principles for Responsible Institutional Investors (Japan’s Stewardship Code)